 To meet our current energy needs, Saint John’s has invested and continues to look towards creating renewable energy on campus.
 These projects not only provide our campus with clean energy, but also offer the chance for students, faculty, and staff to learn about and research these new technologies.

-Completed in December 2009, the Saint John’s Abbey Energy Farm is the third-largest ground-mounted photovoltaic array in Minnesota.
-The panels annually provide 4% of our energy needs and can offset up to 20% of peak power requirements.
+When completed in December 2009, the first portion of the Saint John’s Abbey Energy Farm was the largest ground-mounted photovoltaic array in Minnesota.
+The solar panels were installed on 3.9 acres of the Abbey's land.
+To maximize efficiency, the array is made ofsingle-axis tracking panels which use GPS to follow the sun as it moves across the sky.
+The original panels provided 4% of our annual energy needs and could offset up to 20% of peak power requirements.
 The solar farm was made possible by a two million-dollar grant from Xcel Energy's Renewable Development Fund, Saint John’s Abbey, and Westwood Renewables.

 One of our alumni, Steve Fait ’94, was a writer and producer of The Man with the Golden Sun, which was created for the “Putting the Sun to Work for Minnesota” film contest, presented by Solar Works for Minnesota and Environment Minnesota.